mik30s/Cysboard/README.md

 mem_total      | The total amount of physical memory available
 os_name        | The name of the OS eg. linux or windows
 os_distro_name | The distribution name (*Linux only*)
 os_uptime      | The total amount of time since last boot

+##Compiling##
+You must have gcc >= 4.9 in order to compile

+1. Compile default theme and other resources
+	1. cd sources/resources
+	2. ./compile.sh
+2. Compile Cysboard
+	1. cd build
+	2. make

 #####If a 'main.html' file does not exist in the config directory cysboard will start with a default theme.#####